alyciakb/alyciakb.github.io/resume.md

 *Skills Acquired:*
 - Hypothesis development and testing using statistical analysis.
-- Supervised & unsupervised machine learning: random forests, kNN, SVM, linear/logistic regression, GLM, clustering (k-means, k-medians), NLP, Naive Bayes, meta-ensembles (model stacking), boosting (XGBoost), neural networks, CNNs, time series modelling, dimensionality reduction with PCA.
+- Supervised & unsupervised machine learning for both regression and classification.
 - Model performance estimation for regression: RMSE, MAE, R2; and classification: accuracy, precision, recall, AUROC
 - Coursework using AWS, Docker, Codecov, Tensorflow, Keras
 - Version control with Git and Github